KKoovalsky/Jeff/firmware/README.md

 ### SamplingTriggerTimer

-The ADC and DAC must be in sync, thus the sampling trigger timer is used both in `ThreadedAudioSampler` and `AudioDacWithDma` to trigger sampling in both components at the same time. `SamplingTriggerTimerImpl` implements the `SamplingTriggerTimer` interface, and it implements simple reference (start/stop) count to clock both modules.
+The ADC and DAC must be in sync, thus the sampling trigger timer is used both in `AudioSamplerWithDma` and `AudioDacWithDma` to trigger sampling in both components at the same time. `SamplingTriggerTimerImpl` implements the `SamplingTriggerTimer` interface, and it implements simple reference (start/stop) count to clock both modules.